EU passes new rules to prevent far-right funding abuses

 To help end these types of accounting scams, the EU decided to make it easier to get access to the actual funding.
 It dropped the 15 percent threshold of 'own resources' for political parties to 10 percent, and to 5 percent for foundations.

-The remaining 90 percent will now be distributed in proportion to each party's share of elected MEPs - putting small parties at an immediate disadvantage.
+It also decided to distribute 90 percent of the EU grant in proportion to each party's share of elected MEPs - putting small parties at an immediate disadvantage.

 For some, even the 10 percent threshold is too much.